BraceYourselfGames/PB_ModSDK/README.md

 ![pb_modtools_splash_composite.png](/ModWindowImages/t0_splash.png)

+## Warning!
+This is a legacy version of the SDK intended for use with Phantom Brigade 1.3.
+Switch to the `main` branch if you'd like to get the latest version of the SDK compatible with Phantom Brigade 2.0.

+All the file formats, code and config files in this branch match the 1.3 release.
+Mods created with this SDK branch will only be compatible with game version 1.3.4 (preserved on Steam under `1_3_4_release` branch).
+[Check our FAQ](https://braceyourselfgames.com/phantom-brigade/faq/) to get more details about accessing the older version of Phantom Brigade.

 ## Overview
 Phantom Brigade Mod SDK is a mod development suite created in collaboration with our valued community.
 Based on the tools we used to develop the game, it is a free Unity project that includes:
 - Mod project manager: simplifies mod metadata setup, manages mod source files and helps you manage different mod tools.
 Facilitates export of completed mods to the local user folder, to a distributable archive or to Steam Workshop.